Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-1.md

 ## Traceability Agent

 The Traceability Agent is used to filter the AWS CloudWatch logs that are related to discovered APIs and prepare the transaction events that are sent to Amplify platform.
-Each time an API is called by a consumer, an event (summary + detail) is sent to Amplify Central and is visible in API Observer.
+Each time an API is called by a consumer, an event (summary + detail) is sent to Amplify Central and is visible in Business Insights.

 ### Create your Traceability Agent configuration